-1 Select Programs>Appeon>PowerBuilder 2017>PowerBuilder Runtime Packager from the Windows Start menu or launch the pbpack170 executable file in your Shared\PowerBuilder directory.
+1. Select Programs>Appeon>PowerBuilder 2017>PowerBuilder Runtime Packager from the Windows Start menu or launch the pbpack170 executable file in your Shared \PowerBuilder directory.

-- 2 Select whether to generate the PowerBuilder runtime files in a standalone MSI file or in an MSM merge module. - 3 Select a location for the generated MSI or MSM file. - 4 Select the PowerBuilder Base Components. - 5 Select the database interfaces your application requires.
+- 2. Select whether to generate the PowerBuilder runtime files in a standalone MSI file or in an MSM merge module. - 3.
+Select a location for the generated MSI or MSM file. - 4.
+Select the PowerBuilder Base Components. - 5.
+Select the database interfaces your application requires.

 The DLLs for the database interfaces you select are added to the package.
 For ODBC and OLE DB, the pbodb170.ini file is also added.
 For JDBC, the pbjdbc12170.jar and pbjvm170.dll files are also added.
 The Java Runtime Environment (JRE) is not added.
-See Third-party components and deployment on page 540.
+See Third-party components and deployment.

 Other ODBC or OLE DB files your application may require are not added.
-For information about deploying these files, see ODBC database drivers and supporting files on page 547 and OLE DB database providers on page 551.
+For information about deploying these files, see ODBC database drivers and supporting files and OLE DB database providers.

-6 If your application uses DataWindow XML export or import or XML Web DataWindows, check the XML support check box.
+6. If your application uses DataWindow XML export or import or XML Web DataWindows, check the XML support check box.

-The Runtime Packager adds PBXerces170.dll, xerces-c_2_8.dll, and xerces-depdom 2 8.dll.
+The Runtime Packager adds PBXerces170.dll, xerces-c_2_8.dll, and xerces-depdom_2_8.dll.

-7 If your application uses the XML services provided by the PowerBuilder Document Object Model or if it is an EJB client, select the PB DOM or EJB client check boxes.
+7. If your application uses the XML services provided by the PowerBuilder Document Object Model or if it is an EJB client, select the PB DOM or EJB client check boxes.